 Here are three videos detailing a display system for the HD series instruments.
 All the HD software can be installed, configured and operated from one single large screen display connected to the second processor.
 Standard operating system utilities are used throughout, so no programming skills are required.
 Sheet music in electronic format can be displayed and the display system is infinitely expandable to include all types of software.

-Sample libraries can be used both for Composition and Performance.
-For Composition
+Sample libraries can be used for both Composition and Performance.
+For a Composition

-we would typically use them in a sample player running in a Digital Audio Workstation
+application we would run a sample player inside a Digital Audio Workstation (DAW)

 OAX External Audio and MIDI Connections

 A video by Curt Magurac showing how to connect an external sound module to an OAX instrument.

 The external connections on the Sonic and the Roland sound module are first described.

 An OAX user sound is created to send bank and program commands to the module to select a sound.

 The user sound is then placed on the upper manual to play the selected sound in the module.